jhucsf/spring2025/assign/assign02.md

 in wedge B, the pixels along the diagonal separating wedges A and B are not modified.

+As a special case, if width/height of the image is odd, meaning that the quadrants of the image can't be exactly the same size, the transformation should round up the width and height to the next larger even value, and "pretend" that the original image had those dimensions.
+For example, for a 785x785 image, the transformation should "pretend" that it's really a 786x786 image.
+You will need to take care to avoid out of bounds array accesses if the width and height are rounded up in this way.

 Example of the `kaleidoscope` transformation:

 Original image | Transformed image